jimmycann/nicbot/bin/template/README.md

 ## Setup Serverless Framework

-Doshii's Lambda functions are built on the [serverless framework](https://serverless.com/framework/docs/).
+Lambda functions are built on the [serverless framework](https://serverless.com/framework/docs/).

-All that is required for deployment and other AWS-side processing is the provisioning of an AWS key and secret under the profile name `serverless`.
+All that is required for deployment and other AWS-side processing is the provisioning of an AWS key and secret under the profile name `nicbot-sls`.

 First, you'll need to install the serverless package at version 1.10+